paxel/hop-scotch/README.md

 If there are multiple gates on a stage, the next stage will drop the data if any one of them demands the drop.

 ---

 ~~~~
 WIP notes for future Paxel:

 * Finish Enrichment
-    * Add Creator and Stage to all Hops and Gates
+    * Add Creator and Stage to all Hops and Gates ✅
+    * Add backpressure to all StageActors ✅
-    * Implement Copy Method to create a dedicated HopData instance for all Actors
+    * Implement Copy Method to create a dedicated HopData instance for all Actors 🛠️
-    * Implement Merge Method for Aggregation
+    * Implement Merge Method for Aggregation 🛠️
-    * Implement Aggregation
+    * Implement Aggregation 🛠️
 * Implement Query
-    * All Queries can provide a set of their values (e.g. keys)
+    * All Queries can provide a set of their values (e.g. keys) 🛠️
-    * All Queries filter the result
+    * All Queries filter the result 🛠️
-    * All Queries filter for type (e.g Integer)
+    * All Queries filter for type (e.g Integer) 🛠️